Skip to main content

 Peer support and mentoring programs

 Talking one-on-one with someone who ‘gets it’ can be powerful.
+Peer support offers:

-• Someone who understands from lived experience
+• someone who understands from lived experience

-• Practical tips that worked for them
+• practical tips that worked for them

-• Hope and validation
+• hope and validation

 Peer support programs: